isacben/picoboy-dev/README.md

 # picoboy
 A handheld console for PICO-8 games.
 Runs with a Raspberry Pi.

 This project is ongoing.
-An MCV is not available yet.
+An MVP is not available yet.

 ## TODO list
 - [x] Prototype of a game pad using a breadboard.